weyl-ai/nimi/README.md

 # `Nimi` - Introduction

 `Nimi` is a tiny process manager for running [NixOS modular services](https://nixos.org/manual/nixos/unstable/#modular-services) inside containers or other minimal environments such as dev shells.
-It reads a JSON config produced by `nimi.evalServicesConfig`, launches each service with clean environment settings, streams logs to the console, and handles shutdown and restart policy consistently.
+It reads a JSON config produced by `nimi.mkNimiBin`, launches each service with clean environment settings, streams logs to the console, and handles shutdown and restart policy consistently.

 # Overview